Nick287/PdM-On-Azure/Azure ML workbench deploy to IoT Edge/Azure ML workbench deploy to IoT Edge.md

 If haven’t installed & setup, follow this instruction to prepare your development machine: https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module
 - A Azure Container Registry or A Docker Hub account

-## Step 1：Setup an IoT Edge Device and push docker image to Edge
+## Step 1：Setup an IoT Edge Device and push docker image to Edge

-In this demo we create an Linux Ubuntu with Docker VM first and then follow the iot Edge quick start document setup this VM as IoT Edge environment. after that let's push Azure ML docker image to this edge device  (Note: Please name Azure ML image as irisapp).
+In this demo we create an Linux Ubuntu with Docker VM first and then follow the iot Edge quick start document setup this VM as IoT Edge environment. after that let's push Azure ML docker image to this edge device  (Note: Please name Azure ML image as irisapp).

 ### Add registry credentials to Edge runtime
 Add the credentials for your registry to the Edge runtime on the computer where you are running your Edge device.
 These credentials give the runtime access to pull the container.